Cross-collaborative agile UX/UI Research and Design

 - Multiple CTA button styles from page to page challenge user pattern recognition.

-- Slow load times especially on mobile are problematic due to many large images and excessive animation
+- Slow load times, especially on mobile devices, are problematic due to the presence of many large images and excessive animation.

 Competitive Analysis